microsoft/OSPO/inclusive-governance/README.md

 # Inclusive Open Source Governance

 ## Description
-This course provides a high level overview of inclusive open governance in open source through equitiable enforcement of a code of conduct, with the standards at Microsoft which support equitable outcomes in open collaboration.
+This course provides a high level overview of inclusive open governance in open source through equitiable enforcement of a code of conduct, with an introduction to standards at Microsoft which support equitable outcomes in open collaboration.

 # Learning Goals